DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 <script type="text/javascript" src="https://www.datadoghq-browser-agent.com/datadog-rum-slim-v4.js"></script>
 ```

-This loads the CDN delivered Datadog Logging and RUM Browser SDKs.
-Note that the synchronous CDN delivered version of the Browser SDK is the only version currently supported by the Flutter plugin.
+This loads the CDN-delivered Datadog Logging and RUM Browser SDKs.
+Note that the synchronous CDN-delivered version of the Browser SDK is the only version supported by the Flutter plugin.

 ## Setup